bluz71/bluz71.github.io/_posts/2017-06-14-a-few-vim-tmux-mappings.md

 The [GNU Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) library is used by the Bash shell, and certain other utilities, for line-editing and history management.
-If one uses the default Readline key bindings, for example with Bash, then it makes sense to use those same bindings when in Vim's insert or command mode.
+If one uses the default Readline key bindings, for example with Bash, then it makes sense to use those same bindings when in certain Vim modes.

 - `Control-a`, go to the beginning of the line.